vita-epfl/monoloco/docs/MonoLoco++.md

  Indeed, we show that we can rethink the concept of “social distancing” as a form of social interaction in contrast to a simple location-based rule.
 We publicly share the source code towards an open science mission.

-This readme is in Beta version and is currently under development.
+This readme is in Beta version and refers to the `update` branch.
+It is currently under development.

 ## Preprocessing